 When planning your carpet’s monthly cleaning, there are many things to consider.
 The size of the room will influence the price a professional cleaner will charge you.
 So when choosing a type of flooring for your home, you can examine first what the estimated costs would be.

 You now have an overview of any additional costs.
-With spills, you now know how to clean them with common household products.
+With spills, you now know how to clean them with standard household products.
 This prevents spills from turning into stains that require a professional clean.

 While DIY carpet cleaning is always an option, the amount of work doesn’t always weigh up against the cost of professional cleaning.